okikio/bundlejs/README.md

 # bundle
-A small tool for checking the size of js bundles.
+A small tool for checking the size of npm packages.